 Teachers are expected to be at the school by 8:30 am and stay until at least 4:30 pm.
 Breakfast is served at the school on Mondays, Wednesdays and Fridays, and lunch is served on Tuesdays and Thursdays.
 Students and teachers go home for the lunch break.
 Recess break times are up to each individual teacher, and they and their teaching assistant are responsible for supervision.
-Every teacher has a 45 minute preparation period when the students are in Native Language class.
+Every teacher has a 45 minute preparation period.